 12.5.
-If the authorities do not allow a variety of opinions in politics, then these opinions are expelled to the Internet, which is an environment of free reactions, and they galvanise it.
+If the authorities do not allow a variety of opinions in politics, then these opinions are expelled to the Internet, which is an environment of free reactions, and they galvanize it.
 Repressed opinions have higher charge and are absorbed by the Viral Editor much better than an average opinion.
-This is why the Viral Editor tends to radicalise people in closed societies.
+This is why the Viral Editor tends to radicalize people in closed societies.

 12.5.1.
 Under such conditions, the Viral Editor inevitably stands in opposition to the authorities (even bearing in mind the notable participation of pro-state activists in the Viral Editor – be they voluntary or paid).